Complete our first ever listener survey to let us know what you think about Talking Rubbish

 27. Why do we export so much plastic for recycling?

 We all know tonnes of plastic are exported, but how much actually leaves our shores, and where does it end up?
-Talking Rubbish dives into the murky world of plastic exports, uncovering why China shut its doors, the ripple effects …
+Talking Rubbish dives into the murky world of plastic exports, uncovering why China shut its doors, the ripple effects on global markets, and which countries stepped in to take its place. …

 Listen to the Episode